It was a gloomy day in March 2014. Thousands of students were walking around campus, going to and from their classes, minding their own business.

 Schoenfeld explained that the investigation revealed that the Duke study’s data was “neither collected nor made available to the public consistent with the terms of the study that had been approved by the Institutional Review Board.”

-The IRB—which reviews all studies involving human subjects—approved a study that would take place in a “defined indoor space” and create a data set that would only be accessible upon researchers’ request.
+The IRB—which reviews all studies involving human subjects—approved a study that would take place in a “defined indoor space” and create a data set that would be accessible only upon researchers’ request.
 Instead, the researchers performed the study outdoors and placed the data on a public website, he wrote.

 “As a result of this significant deviation from the approved protocol, the public website was taken down on April 25, 2019, and there are no plans to reopen it,” Schoenfeld added.